rust-lang/api-guidelines/src/flexibility.md

 There are three exceptions where trait bounds on structures are required:

-1. The data structure refers to an associated type on the trait
+1. The data structure refers to an associated type on the trait.
 1. The bound is `?Sized`.
 1. The data structure has a `Drop` impl that requires trait bounds.
 Rust currently requires all trait bounds on the `Drop` impl are also present